sample-usr/rakis.nvim/README.md

 </details>

 ## Supported extras

-These are the tools other than neovim that are supproted.
+Tools supported other than neovim.
 You can find their respective theme in [extras](extras/).
 You can always submit a PR for any tool that is missing 💙

 - [Fish](https://fishshell.com/docs/current/index.html)
 - [Lazygit](https://github.com/jesseduffield/lazygit)
 - [WezTerm](https://wezfurlong.org/wezterm/config/files.html)
 - [Zellij](https://zellij.dev/)

 ## Installation